paradite/model-benchmark-viz/README.md

 Source code: [gemini-2.5-pro-preview-06-05.html](output/gemini-2.5-pro-preview-06-05.html)

-### 🥉 Claude 3.7
+### Claude 3.7

-Claude 3.7 generated the third best visualization.

-It uses scatter plots to compare the results of the models which is a big plus.
+Claude 3.7 generated scatter plots to compare the results of the models which is a big plus.
 However it has some formatting issues so the output doesn't look as good as the other visualizations:

 ![claude-3.7](output/claude-3.7.png)